Negronii/MyNotes/back-end/Spring.md

 or use get to get all being sent

-With such design, we can inject our FakePersonDataAccessService into the OersonDAO in service constructor.
-It provides benefits that, we don't need to mannually initiate by passing in a FakePersonDataAccessService object, also make it flexible, e.g. in the future we may have a PersonMongoService implements PersonDAO, with @Repository("mongo"), we can easily switch database in one line of code.
+With such design, we can inject our FakePersonDataAccessService into the PersonDAO in the service constructor.
+We don't need to manually instantiate it by passing in a FakePersonDataAccessService object, and it stays flexible — e.g., in the future we may have a PersonMongoService that implements PersonDAO with `@Repository("mongo")`, and we can easily switch database in one line of code.

+## Path Variables and Validation

-To pass variable from path, use
+To pass a variable from the path, use

 ```java
 @GetMapping(path = "{id}")